 #5 – Turn Existing Prospects into Clients

 While thought leadership is generally targeted at the learning stage of the client’s buying journey, it can also be a useful resource to help clients reduce the perceived risk associated with hiring a firm.
 Hence, it can provide value at the discussion stage as well.
 Thought leadership enables a client to understand how a firm thinks about problems and how it approaches solving them.
-It helps them understand what to expect as a client, and in so doing determine if they’re philosophically aligned with your firm.
+It helps them understand what to expect as a client, and determine if they’re philosophically aligned with your firm.
 Importantly, it can help clients understand the methodologies that apply to the work and reduce the fear associated with large scale change.
+For this objective, use these metrics:

 - Opportunity win rate